bkesterbyld/fabulous-oregano/content/pages/contact.md

         options:
           - I'd like a demo
           - Send information
-          - 'Let me know when I can '
+          - Let me know when I can trial this on my own
       - input_type: textarea
         name: message
         label: Company or project description